PhD in Biostatistics

 The doctoral candidate must satisfactorily pass two comprehensive written examinations upon completion of coursework.
-These will require proficiency in the material covered in the nine core courses.
+These will require proficiency in the material covered in the 10 core courses.
 Students are allowed two attempts to pass a qualifying exam.
 The Biostatistics Qualifying Exam Committee will evaluate requests by students to take an exam for the third time on a case-by-case basis.
 Students must pass at least one qualifying examination no later than three years after matriculation and pass both exams no later than four years after matriculation.

 Dissertation and Final Oral Examination